Cartesian Linearly Distributive Categories: Revisited: Semi-Additive Categories

 \begin{theorem} For a CLDC \bX, the following are equivalent: \begin{enumerate}[label=(\roman*)] \item \bX\ is a semi-additive category; \item \bX\ is compact; \item \bX\ has invertible linear distributors; \item \bX\ is isomix. \end{enumerate} \end{theorem}

-It is worth mentioning that some of the constructions used in the above proofs connect back to duoidal categories.
-Indeed, a \emph{normal} duiodal category, that is, a duoidal $(\bX, \diamond, I, \star, J)$ such that $\iota\c I\rarr J$ is an isomorphism, is an isomix LDC \cite{Spivak_Srinivasan_2024}, whose linear distributors are defined as follows:
+It is worth mentioning that some of the constructions used in the previous proof connect back to duoidal categories.
+Indeed, a \emph{normal} duiodal category, that is, a duoidal category $(\bX, \diamond, I, \star, J)$ such that $\iota\c I\rarr J$ is an isomorphism, is an isomix LDC \cite{Spivak_Srinivasan_2024}, whose linear distributors are defined as follows:

 Now, for any isomix CLDC $\bX$ (so a semi-additive category), $(\bX, +,\bot,\times,\top)$ is normal duoidal.
-The induced linear distributors from this normal duoidal category are precisely the inverses of $\delta^R$ and $\delta^L$ constructed in the proof of Thm \ref{thm:CLDC_isomix}.
-As such this makes $\bX$ also an isomix ``cocartesian'' linearly distributive category\footnote{Note that the opposite category of a CLDC is not a cocartesian LDC, and vice-versa.}, where by cocartesian LDC we mean one where the coproduct is the tensor and product is par.
+The induced linear distributors from this normal duoidal category are precisely the inverses of $\delta^R$ and $\delta^L$ constructed in the proof of Proposition \ref{thm:CLDC_isomix}.
+As such this makes $\bX$ also an isomix ``cocartesian'' LDC\footnote{Note that the opposite category of a CLDC is not a cocartesian LDC, and vice-versa.}, where by this we mean a LDC where the coproduct is the tensor and product is par.

 Finally, it is interesting to notice that our two main classes of CLDCs discussed so far are ``orthogonal'' to one another.

 \begin{proposition} A CLDC is a semi-additive category and a posetal distributive category if and only if it is trivial. \end{proposition} \begin{proof} The $\Leftarrow$ direction is trivially true.
 On the other hand, the $\Rightarrow$ direction follows from the fact that for a posetal distributive category its initial object $\bot$ is strict, while for a semi-additive category its initial object $\bot$ is a zero objet.
 Therefore, for any object $A$, the unique zero map $0_{A,\bot}: A \to \bot$ must be an isomorphism.
 So every object is a zero object, and so the CLDC is trivial. \end{proof}